Earby: Local media

-The local press is published weekly; the Barnoldswick and Earby Times is published on Fridays and is covered at Pendle Today.
-Some of the Yorkshire press is circulated in the area – due to the geographical anomaly.
+The local press is published weekly; the Barnoldswick and Earby Times is published on Fridays.
+Some of the Yorkshire press is circulated in the area – due to the geographical proximity.
 The Craven Herald & Pioneer and Yorkshire Post are prominent.

-In 2012, a local radio station was broadcast for the first time: West Craven Community Radio, an online based station serving the community of West Craven area of Pendle and beyond, including listeners afar as San Francisco and Malaysia.
+In terms of BBC Local Radio, Earby is covered by BBC Radio Lancashire.
+Other radio stations including Capital Manchester and Lancashire (formerly 2BR)and Central Radio North West.

+In 2012, a local radio station was broadcast for the first time: West Craven Community Radio, an online based station serving the community of West Craven area of Pendle and beyond.
 The station, run by non-paid volunteers, was originally broadcast three days a week.
 In December 2012, it was broadcasting on four days a week including Friday evenings.
 In 2013, it was hoping to raise enough money for an FM licence from Ofcom.
-However, there is no current radio station on analogue radio licensed specifically for Earby as a commercial radio station and no community radio station for the same area with a licence from Ofcom.